ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 this space.

-This document is meant to reduce the barriers to entry for new congestion control work.
-As such, proponents should not interpret these criteria as a checklist of requirements before approaching the IETF.
+This document is meant to reduce the barriers to entry for new congestion control work to the IETF.
+As such, proponents ought not to interpret these criteria as a checklist of requirements before approaching the IETF.
 Instead, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the remainder of this document.

 # Document Status

-This document applies to congestion controllers that seek Experimental or Standards Track status.
+This document applies to proposals that seek Experimental or Standards Track status.
 Evaluation of both cases involves the same questions, but with different expectations for both the answers and the degree of certainty it the answers.

-Congestion controllers without experience of internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
-Congestion controllers with a record of measured internet- scale deployment MAY directly seek the standards track if the community believes it is safe, and the design is stable, guided by the considerations in
+Congestion control algorithms without experience of internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
+Congestion control algorithms with a record of measured internet- scale deployment MAY directly seek the Standards Track if the community believes it is safe, and the design is stable, guided by the considerations in
 {{general-use}}.
 The existence of this data does not waive the other considerations in this document.